checkra1n/BugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 **What do you expect, and what is happening instead?**

+**Did you see a popup on the device stating it entered "Safe Mode" due to an error?**

 **Does the issue also occur if you tick "Safe Mode" in the checkra1n options?**